-A series of contractor trainings will be developed to address various areas of interest including benefits to the contractor and customer, program overview, and how to fill out the applications.
-Trainings will offer short and streamlined messaging that will be recorded and saved on the program website in the form of short vignettes for future reference.
+A series of contractor and rater trainings will be developed to address various areas of interest, including benefits to the contractor and customer, program overview, and how to fill out the applications.
+Trainings will offer short and streamlined messaging that will be recorded and saved on the program website and Clean Energy Learning Center in the form of short vignettes for future reference.
 The Trade Ally Manager will create and deliver content for the training presentations.
+In FY22, the Trade Ally Manager coordinated several application training and program overview webinars that were posted to The Clean Energy Learning Center.

-A monthly 30-minute program overview will be held separately for Residential and C&I program offerings that goes into the details of the programs and showcases success stories.
+A monthly 30-minute webinar with a focus on program awareness and trade ally recruitment will be held that will go into the details of the programs and showcase success stories.
 The target audience will be new contractors being recruited as well as existing contractors and their application processing staff who may need a program refresher.